 Introduction

 In CSE registration, two <remoteCSE> resources are created, one at Originator and one at Receiver.
+The CR proposes to add an attribute in <remoteCSE> resource to keep the address of originator’s <remoteCSE> at Hosting CSE and Hosting CSE’s <remoteCSE> at originator.

+Below given text describe the possible scenarios where address of remotely created < remoteCSE> is required.

-In order to update or delete or retrieve the created <remoteCSE> resource, it is required that the address of the created <remoteCSE> should be known to both (Originator and Receiver) as highlighted below.
+Case 1 : In order to update or delete or retrieve the created <remoteCSE> resource, it is required that the address of the created <remoteCSE> should be known to both (Originator and Receiver) as highlighted below.

 But currently, it is not mentioned where to keep the address of created <remoteCSE> resource at the originator as well as receiver.

-The CR proposes to add an attribute in <remoteCSE> resource to keep the address of originator’s <remoteCSE> at Hosting CSE and Hosting CSE’s <remoteCSE> at originator.